msalemor/mcp-vscode-tutorial/README.md

-# MCP Server - VSCode Tutorial
+# MCP Servers - VSCode Tutorial

-A tutorial to build an MCP server and use Visual Studio Code as an MCP client.
+A tutorial to build a Go and deploy and MCP server and, deploy a Node one and use Visual Studio Code as an MCP client.

 ## Overview

 As of 04/2025, most MCP tutorials and demos are currently targeting the Claude Desktop application.
 However, you can also perform development and testing if you have GitHub Copilot with Agent mode and use Visual Studio Code as an MCP client.

 MCP servers are being written in many languages.
-This demo implements a sample MCP server, from the mcp-go package samples, in Go becuse the build process generates a high performant, low resource, and small executable that requires no additional parameters to run.
-MCP servers can be written in languages like Node, Python, and others.
+This guide implements two MCP servers.
+One in Go and another in Node (bun.sh).
+The Go MCP server is based on the mcp-go package, and the Go server is based on one of the samples in package's repo.
+The Node package is something that I am developing to get table schemas.

 ## What is an MCP Server